dart-lang/language/resources/type-system/normalization.md

 The **NORM** relation defines the canonical representative of classes of equivalent types.
-In the absence of legacy (*) types, it should be the case that for any two types which are mutual subtypes, their normal forms are either one of the primitive top types, or are syntactically identical.
+In the absence of legacy (*) types, it should be the case that for any two types which are mutual subtypes, their normal forms are syntactically identical up to identification of top types (`dynamic`, `void`, `Object?`).

 This is based on the following equations:
 - `T?? == T?`